-Just as tricky as with standard marketing campaigns, making sure the page is relevant, the text is useful and the page is able to tell potential customers what they want to know about the product or service is key.
+Just as tricky as with standard Digital marketing campaigns, making sure the page is relevant, the text is useful and the page is able to tell potential customers what they want to know about the product or service is key.

 You should be used to optimizing your landing pages for keywords and user experience.
 The process here is the same, make sure the users are getting what they want out of the landing page and continuing on to convert.

 There’s no magic formula for remarketing but the general rule of the thumb is to target customers who have the potential to revisit and convert.
 You’re not mass marketing to everybody who’s ever visited your site.
 Some of them can’t be converted and others will return on their own.

 That’s why we said to make your audiences as specific as possible.
 This lets you target just the niches of customers that are useful to you and eliminates a lot of the non-contenders.

 Our other tip is to stay focused on whatever it is you do.
 You might call it brand focus.
 You want to draw in people who’ve visited your site.
 They likely already know a bit about you, so stay on brand and on point.
 In this way remarketing and PPC can help to do nothing more than improve your brand online.